Summer 2021 Update for Researchers

-Special Collections & Archives is open in a limited capacity for the Spring semester.
-Onsite research appointments are available for Bowdoin faculty, staff, and residential students only.
-Instructional services are available both online and in-person for Bowdoin classes only.
-All other services will be offered only online.
-For questions, please email us at email@example.com.
+Special Collections & Archives is open in a limited capacity for the summer.
+Beginning on July 1, research appointments are available to the public as described below.
+Instructional services are available for the Fall 2021 semester.
+For questions, please email us at firstname.lastname@example.org.

 Access Our Collections and Services

-- Onsite Access to Materials: At this time, only Bowdoin faculty, staff, and students who are participating in Bowdoin’s COVID testing program and are authorized to be on campus may visit the reading room.
-In all cases, access is by appointment only, must be made at least one business day in advance, and booked through our online request form.
-Appointments are available during the hours of 1-5 pm on Monday-Friday, and for one researcher at a time on a first come, first served basis.
-Any materials to be consulted must be requested at least one business day in advance by utilizing our online Registration & Requesting System.
+- Onsite Access to Materials: In compliance with the College’s June 1, 2021 policy, all Bowdoin community members who are fully vaccinated or participating in the College’s COVID testing program may access the reading room.
+Members of the public must be fully vaccinated to access the reading room and will be asked to provide proof of vaccination in the form of a Medical Record Number (MRN) or scan of a CDC COVID-19 Vaccination Card in advance of a visit.
+Fully vaccinated researchers will be required to wear masks only during interactions with staff upon entering Special Collections & Archives and will be able to remove them when working alone in the reading room.
+Bowdoin researchers in the testing protocol will need to wear masks at all times.
+In all cases, access is by appointment only, must be made at least two business days in advance, and booked through our online request form.
+Appointments are available Monday-Friday, 1-5 PM and for one researcher at a time, on a first come, first served basis.
+Any materials to be consulted must be requested at least two business days in advance via our online Registration & Requesting System.

-- Remote Reference: We will continue to offer remote reference services for those who cannot or prefer not to visit in-person, including those outside of the Bowdoin community.
-Please email us at firstname.lastname@example.org if you have a reference question, or book an online consultation if you need assistance getting started with your research.
-If you know what you need and just want copies, you can request them through our online Registration & Requesting System.
+- Remote Research Services: We will continue to offer remote research support services for those who cannot or prefer not to visit in-person, including those outside of the Bowdoin community.
+Please email us at email@example.com if you have a reference question, or book an online consultation if you need assistance getting started with your research.
+You can also request copies of known material through our online Registration & Requesting System.

-- Instructional Services: Bowdoin faculty who would like to schedule an online session or an onsite visit for your class, please contact Marieke Van Der Steenhoven at email@example.com.
-Visit our online learning resources site for more details as well as ideas about how to incorporate object-based learning into an online learning environment.
+- Instructional Services: Bowdoin faculty who would like to discuss, plan, or schedule visits for the Fall 2021 semester, please contact Marieke Van Der Steenhoven at firstname.lastname@example.org.
+Visit our instructional website for more details as well as ideas about how to incorporate object-based learning into your syllabus.

 - Digital Collections: More than 300,000 items in Special Collections have been digitized and are freely available online across a variety of platforms.
 These sources can easily be incorporated into research and teaching.
 FMI contact Digital Archivist, Meagan Doyle at email@example.com.